noxoreits/hover-inspector-rewrite/README.md

 In there is the files of the actual installed mod, or just install it from this repo directly if you are familiar with PPG modding.

 # Inspired by ContentApple's mod
 (Rewritten from scratch, none of his work was used or referenced, therefore not infringing the copyright of his source code).
+Do not support him, his response to this fixed version was toxic and he continues to slander me for no reason.

 Aims to show the inspect menu of a person whenever you hover your mouse over them automatically in a more optimised manner.
+Not bloated like his version, aims to be lightweight and simple: hover over? inspect menu! i don't waste your performance for gimmicks you don't want, it's exactly what the name says and nothing more nor less.
+Tested for stability.

 # Performance: